Patti LuPone: 2020–present

 A transfer of the successful West End production of Company was set to open at the Bernard B. Jacobs Theatre on March 22, 2020, coinciding with Stephen Sondheim's 90th birthday, but was postponed due to the COVID-19 pandemic.
 The production returned, featuring LuPone starring opposite Katrina Lenk, with previews starting on November 15, 2021, before officially opening December 9, 2021.
 LuPone won her third Tony Award for the role.
 On May 10, 2022, during a live conversation with the American Theatre Wing and her Company co-stars, Patti LuPone publicly addressed a patron who was not wearing their face mask properly, a violation of Broadway League COVID-19 safety protocols.
 LuPone later explained that the patron had already been warned by theater staff and had responded dismissively.
 Her passionate response highlighted the importance of adhering to safety guidelines to ensure the continued operation of Broadway.
 This incident led to increased attention on safety protocols and a subsequent extension of the mask mandate by the Broadway League, from May 31 to June 30, 2022.
 Following the closing of Company, LuPone resigned from Actors' Equity Association, the union for professional stage managers and actors in the United States.

 In 2023 she played Beau's mother, Mona, in the Ari Aster surrealist horror film Beau Is Afraid.
 The film stars Joaquin Phoenix, Nathan Lane, Richard Kind, and Amy Ryan.
 LuPone received critical acclaim for her performance with David Rooney of The Hollywood Reporter writing "[the film] features fabulous performances...most of all, LuPone in all her magnificent, scenery-chomping glory."
 Anthony Lane of The New Yorker also praised LuPone performance, comparing her role of an imperious mother to that of Angela Lansbury's in The Manchurian Candidate (1962).

 In 2023, LuPone played the role of Lilia Calderu, a centuries-old witch with divination powers, in the Marvel Cinematic Universe Disney+ series Agatha All Along.
 Calderu is a Romani character in the comics.
 The series received mostly positive reviews from critics, with LuPone's performance in her character's central episode, "Death's Hand in Mine", being particularly praised.
 In 2025, Lupone's performance as Lilia Calderu received nominations for the Independent Spirit Award and the Critics Choice Award.

 In 2024, LuPone returned to Broadway in The Roommate starring opposite Mia Farrow at the Booth Theatre.

-In 2025, LuPone played Gianna "Gia" Ammato on And Just Like That (a sequel series to Sex and the City) and appeared as a castmember in Season 2 of Palm Royale.
-Lupone is starring in the upcoming limited series The Artist.
+In 2025, LuPone played Gianna "Gia" Ammato on And Just Like That (a sequel series to Sex and the City) she also appeared as a castmember in Season 2 of Palm Royale. and starred in The Network's limited series The Artist.

+In 2026, LuPone guest-starred as Ruby Lane in the CBS comedy-drama series Elsbeth.
+Also in 2006, it was announced that LuPone would play Diana Vreeland in a revival of Full Gallop, by Mark Hampton and Mary Louise Wilson, slated to open at NY City Center Stage II in January 2027.